Rheumatoid Arthritis: A Root-Cause Approach to Whole-Body Healing

 What’s Driving RA Beneath the Surface?

-This perspective sees RA as the tip of the iceberg—what’s visible on the surface—while hidden drivers beneath the surface keep feeding the fire of inflammation.
+This perspective views RA as the tip of the iceberg—what is visible on the surface—while hidden drivers beneath the surface continue to fuel the fire of inflammation.

 1. Gut Health and the Microbiome

 A healthy gut is vital to a balanced immune system.
-Around 70–80% of immune cells live in the gut, where they interact with the gut lining and trillions of microbes.
-When that balance is disrupted, due to poor diet, antibiotics, stress, or infection, it can lead to intestinal permeability (leaky gut) and an overactive immune response (Li et al., 2022).
+Approximately 70–80% of immune cells reside in the gut, where they interact with the gut lining and the trillions of microbes that inhabit it.
+When this balance is disrupted, due to factors such as a poor diet, antibiotics, stress, or infection, it can lead to intestinal permeability (also known as leaky gut) and an overactive immune response (Li et al., 2022).

-Certain bacterial strains have been associated with RA.
-For example, Prevotella copri is found in greater abundance in the gut microbiome of individuals newly diagnosed with RA (Pianta et al., 2017), suggesting gut dysbiosis may be a trigger.
+Certain bacterial strains have been linked to rheumatoid arthritis (RA).
+For example, Prevotella copri is found in greater abundance in the gut microbiome of individuals newly diagnosed with rheumatoid arthritis (RA) (Pianta et al., 2017), suggesting that gut dysbiosis may be a trigger.

 2. Lingering Infections

 Chronic infections, especially viruses such as Epstein–Barr virus (EBV), have been associated with the onset of RA.
-EBV DNA and proteins have been found in the synovial tissue of people with RA (Balandraud et al., 2023; Pender, 2006), indicating that the immune system may be reacting to joint tissue and persistent viral elements.
+EBV DNA and proteins have been detected in the synovial tissue of individuals with RA (Balandraud et al., 2023; Pender, 2006), suggesting that the immune system may be responding to joint tissue and persistent viral elements.

 3. Food Sensitivities and Dietary Triggers

 Many people with autoimmune conditions find symptom relief by changing their diet.
 Gluten, dairy, and ultra-processed foods can aggravate inflammation and immune dysregulation.
-Clinical studies have shown that elimination diets or plant-based gluten-free diets can reduce RA symptoms and inflammatory markers (Hafström et al., 2001; Kjeldsen-Kragh et al., 1991).
+Clinical studies have demonstrated that elimination diets, such as plant-based gluten-free diets, can reduce RA symptoms and inflammatory markers (Hafström et al., 2001; Kjeldsen-Kragh et al., 1991).

 4. Nutrient Deficiencies

-Inflammation, poor digestion, and medication can deplete nutrients vital for immune balance and tissue repair.
-For example, vitamin D is often low in individuals with RA and is associated with higher disease activity (Zittermann and Gummert, 2010).
-Omega-3 fatty acids are also shown to reduce joint inflammation and improve symptoms (Lee, Bae and Song, 2016).
+Inflammation, poor digestion, and certain medications can deplete nutrients vital for maintaining immune balance and tissue repair.
+For example, vitamin D levels are often low in individuals with RA and are associated with higher disease activity (Zittermann and Gummert, 2010).
+Omega-3 fatty acids have also been shown to reduce joint inflammation and improve symptoms (Lee, Bae, and Song, 2016).

 5. Hormonal and Stress Imbalances